streamich/freestyler/docs/en/how-it-works.md

-If `freestyler` knows some styles are *static*, i.e. those component styles never change, `freestyler` will inject them into the page only once and only JIT when needed for the first time; and cache them.
+If `freestyler` knows some styles are *static*, i.e. those component styles never change, `freestyler` will inject them into the page only once and only JIT when used for the first time; and cache them.
-So that when another component of the same time renders it will simply receive a class name string from the cache.
+So that when another component of the same type renders it will simply fetch a class name string from the cache.

-When all components of a specific type are un-mounted the static styles of those components are removed from the DOM as well.

 ## Dynamic Styles

 Dynamic styles of a component are ones that change over time, either because of `props` change or any other reason.
 Dynamic styles are split into three groups according to their *"cacheability"*:

 - Low Cardinality
 - High Cardinality